KhronosGroup/OpenXR-Tutorials/tutorial/1-introduction.rst

 Here, we include the main OpenXR header file `openxr.h` and the OpenXR platform header file `openxr_platform.h`.
 For the OpenXR platform header file, note the comment about using the preceding `XR_USE_PLATFORM_...` and `XR_USE_GRAPHICS_API_...` macros.
 When enabled, we gain access to functionality that interacts with the chosen graphics API and/or platform.
 These macros are automatically set by `GraphicsAPI.h`

 This header also defines the macro `OPENXR_CHECK`.
 Many OpenXR functions return an `XrResult`.
-This macro will check if the call has failed and logs a message to `std::cerr`.
+This macro will check if the call has failed and will log a message to `std::cerr`.
 This can be modified to suit your needs.
 There are two additional functions `GetXRErrorString()` and `OpenXRDebugBreak()`, which are used to convert the `XrResult` to a string and as a breakpoint function respectively.

 1.4.3 Main.cpp and the OpenXRTutorial Class
 ===========================================